osama-ata/Alt-Ctrl-Proj/docs/source/tools.rst

 Tools Reference
 ==============

-This section covers the utility tools provided by PyP6Xer-dev for common operations when working with XER files.
+This section covers the utility tools provided by Alt-Ctrl-Proj for common operations when working with XER files.

 XER Explorer
 -----------